Scalingo/documentation/_posts/databases/2000-01-01-scalingo-postgresql-addon.md

 ## Adding Scalingo PostgreSQL addon to your app

-You can add the PostgreSQL addon through the **Dashboard** or through the **command-line interface**.
+You can add the PostgreSQL addon through the **dashboard** or through the **command line interface**.
 The capacity of your database is elastic, you will be able to upgrade it later.

 ### Through the Dashboard